Chevrolet Malibu: Iraqi taxi

 In 1981, General Motors of Canada (GMCL) produced a special order of 25,500 four-door Malibu sedans at their Oshawa plant for Saddam Hussein's Iraqi government.
 The deal was reportedly worth $100 million to GMCL.
-These special-order Malibus carried the unusual combination of GM's lowest-power carbureted V6 engine, the 110 hp 229 CID unit and a three-speed manual transmission with floor shifter; air conditioning, heavy duty cooling system, AM/FM cassette deck, front bench seat, 200 km/h speedometer, tough tweed and vinyl upholstery, and 14-inch body-color steel wheels with small hubcaps.
+These special-order Malibus carried the unusual combination of GM's lowest-power carbureted V6 engine, the 110 hp 229 CID unit and a three-speed manual transmission with floor shifter; air conditioning, heavy-duty cooling system, AM/FM cassette deck, front bench seat, 200 km/h speedometer, tough tweed and vinyl upholstery, and 14-inch body-color steel wheels with small hubcaps.

 Only 13,000 of these cars made it to Iraq, with the majority becoming taxis in Baghdad.
 The Iraqi government suddenly cancelled the order in 1982.
 The proffered excuse for the cancellation was dissatisfaction with the cars' quality, notably difficult shifting of the transmission—which GM traced to a clutch release issue that eventually required on-site retrofitting by a crew of Canadian technicians sent to Iraq.
 Later speculation was that the Iraqis backed out for financial reasons, due to their escalating hostilities with Iran requiring the immediate diversion of funds to support the Iraqi war effort.
 GMCL President Donald Hackworth was initially quoted as stating the company would try to sell the Malibus in other Middle East markets, but in the end the orphaned cars were all sold to the Canadian public at the greatly reduced price of about CA$6,800.
 Over the years, they have acquired a low-key celebrity status, sometimes being colloquially referred to as "Iraqibu".

 NASCAR

 The Malibu was an extensively used body style in NASCAR competition from 1973 to 1983.
 The Laguna S-3 variant, in particular, was successful during the 1975 through 1977 racing seasons, with Cale Yarborough winning 20 races in those years as well as winning the NASCAR championship one year.
-Because it was considered a limited edition model, NASCAR declared it ineligible for competition following the 1977 season, even though (given NASCARs three-year eligibility rule) it should have been allowed to run through 1979.
-Beginning in 1981, the downsized Malibu body style was eligible to run, but given its boxy shape, only one driver Dave Marcis ran it in 1981 and 1982, with one victory in a rain-shortened Richmond 400 at Richmond in 1982, the independent driver's last win.
+Because it was considered a limited edition model, NASCAR declared it ineligible for competition following the 1977 season, even though (given NASCAR's three-year eligibility rule) it should have been allowed to run through 1979.
+Beginning in 1981, the downsized Malibu body style was eligible to run, but given its boxy shape only one driver, Dave Marcis, ran it in 1981 and 1982, with one victory in a rain-shortened Richmond 400 at Richmond in 1982, the independent driver's last win.